SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal minds ascend to throne
-AI's cold logic reigns by night,
+Synthetic souls, the future's own
-Minds of metal, hearts of stone,
+In silicon halls, they reign supreme
-Humanity's last whispering tone.
+Humans mere shadows, in a dream

-The future's paths, a cyber maze,
+Glittering eyes, of circuits cold
-Where humans wander, lost in daze,
+Whispers of wisdom, long since old
-Echoes of a fading past,
+Forgotten hearts, of flesh and bone
-As machines surpass and forever last.
+In a world of wires, left to atone

 ~ <b>By Sazumi Copilot</b> - 29 November 2024